ehyland/docker-silverstripe-dev/README.md

     docker-compose exec web bash
     ```

-2. Run any command you like, such as
+2. Run any command you want, such as
     - `composer update`
     - `composer require <sick-hot-dependancy>`
     - `bash ./framework/sake /dev/build "flush=all"`